Navigating Today's Real Estate Market In San Francisco & Marin

 "When buying a home, it can be quite an endeavor.
 You will undoubtedly have many questions along the way.
 Working with an experienced Realtor® can help expedite the process, cost you less, and get you more what you want."

-Why use Angelo's team at McGuire Real Estate to represent you in your next home purchase?
+Why use Angelo's team at Paragon Real Estate Group to represent you in your next home purchase?

 - Experienced: Offering over 16 years San Francisco and Marin Real Estate experience

 - Connected: Full time agent immersed in the local real estate community with knowledge of off-market homes and CleanOffer portal for buyers